Serial T · Classic Series Episodes 82 – 85:

 As production began in June 1965, Emms' adventure was renamed Galaxy 4.
 By this time, Lambert had largely stepped back from her duties as Doctor Who's producer, with the transition to John Wiles virtually complete.
 The director allocated to Galaxy 4 was Mervyn Pinfield, who had served as the programme's associate producer during its first year, and who had recently directed The Space Museum.
 It was planned that Galaxy 4 and the subsequent one-episode serial, Mission To The Unknown, would be made as though they formed a single, five-part serial, with the same crew handling both.

 Five days of filming on Galaxy 4 and Mission To The Unknown took place at the BBC Television Film Studios in Ealing, London from June 22nd.
 For Emms' serial, this chiefly concerned material on the planet's surface.
 Unfortunately, as work progressed, Pinfield fell badly ill and it became clear that he would be unable to fulfil his duties.
-At the time, junior director Derek Martinus was a candidate to helm The Myth Makers, the opening serial of the third production block; instead, he accepted Lambert's offer to substitute for the ailing Pinfield.
+At the time, junior director Derek Martinus was a candidate to make The Myth Makers, the opening serial of the third production block; instead, he accepted Lambert's offer to substitute for the ailing Pinfield.
 Martinus took over the Ealing schedule on June 24th, working with Pinfield for the remainder of the week.

 Meanwhile, trouble was brewing for the new production team of John Wiles and Donald Tosh.
 William Hartnell, Maureen O'Brien and Peter Purves all disliked Emms' scripts, with Purves particularly frustrated that his nascent character was being undermined by playing a role in the serial originally intended for a very different companion.
 Matters became so heated that Wiles threatened to fire Hartnell if he did not follow the script.
 He also began formulating plans to replace O'Brien when her contract expired at the end of The Myth Makers.